 Envelope method is the combination of doing number 1 and 2.
 With your expenses projected, and cash available, you can segregate the amount of cash you will be needing at a certain time.
 Say for example, in a week you can keep your grocery money, bills money, gas money and others in envelopes, properly labeled with the fund name and the date of the budget.
 Seeing where your money go and how much of it goes to your needs will keep you out of debt and within your comfortable budget.

 4. Understand Why you are buying it (Need vs Want)

 It is easy to purchase things on impulse, however, it is difficult to pay for them once your impulse is gone.
 You might want to kick yourself for giving into that impulse, so here is a tip – think if you really need the purchase, or you just want it.
 Leave the online cart be for a day or two and go back to see if you really need it.
 Most of the time it is just an impulse.

 5. Estimate When You can Pay it Off

 Credit cards are great to have, as long as you have discipline.
-My friends taught me that you can get a credit card with no annual fee, and purchase needed items with zero interest and payable in installments.
+My financial planner coach taught me that you can get a credit card with no annual fee, and purchase needed items with zero interest and payable in installments.
 Paying the minimum required amount (and interest) is not enough for you to conquer your debt.
 Set a goal when you want to be debt free – in five years, or ten?
 Then calculate how much monthly payment you will have to make in order to slowly, but consistently pay off the debt.
 This way, your short term actions will lead you to your long term goals.
 Budgeting at its finest!

 There you have it, the five ways of setting a budget – tried and tested by my friends and me!
 I hope these tips could help you strengthen your financial standing.
 Try it out!